 All our pets want in life is a comfy bed, good food, and a solid routine.
-But unfortunately, they're at the whim of our major life decisions, and sometimes that means moving.
-A few simple steps can make the experience a little easier on them, and on yourself too.
+Unfortunately, they're at the whim of our major life decisions, and sometimes that means moving.
+A few simple steps can make the experience a little easier on them and on yourself, too.

-A lot of pets get stressed when their routine is disrupted, so it helps to introduce the move gradually.
+Many pets get stressed when their routine is disrupted, so it helps to introduce the move gradually.
 Start packing weeks in advance to get them used to seeing all the boxes.
-It helps to keep their feeding and walk schedule the same time every day, especially during the packing phase, as this will also alleviate the stress.
+It helps to keep their feeding and walking schedule the same time every day, especially during the packing phase, as this will also alleviate the stress.

-If you have a cat that goes or stays outdoors, you might want to keep them inside while you're packing and moving boxes around.
+If you have a cat that goes or stays outdoors, you might want to keep them inside while packing and moving boxes around.
 Some cats get nervous and won't come back inside.
 If your cat's only exposure to a carrier is when they go to the vet, now's the time to leave it where they can examine it daily.
-Place your cat's favorite blanket or toy in the carrier, and praise them when they go inside.
-Set the carrier up well in advance, so your cat will get used to going in there and hiding out.
+Place your cat's favorite blanket or toy in the carrier, and praise them when they enter.
+Set the carrier up well in advance, so your cat will get used to hiding out in there.
 Leaving a few treats inside daily can help.

 Similarly, if the dog is only used to car rides when it's time to go to the vet, you want to get them used to it before you move.
 Start with short trips and associate something positive with the trip to help ease your dog's anxiety.

-Covering the pet carrier with a sheet or light blanket for the first few hours of the trip will help, especially with cats, as they get a little freaked out when they see the world moving by.
-Toss an old t-shirt in their carrier, as familiar smells help keep them calm.
+Covering the pet carrier with a sheet or light blanket for the first few hours of the trip will help, especially with cats, who get a little freaked out when they see the world moving by.
+Toss an old T-shirt in their carrier, as familiar smells help keep them calm.

 Some pets handle change better than others.
 If yours tends to freak out, boarding them with your vet might be a better option.
-If that's not possible, keep them in a safe, enclosed area on moving day.
+Keep them in a safe, enclosed area on moving day if that's impossible.
 Keep cats and other small animals in hard-sided carriers, and dogs should be in one room or the backyard.

 A big move can be tricky with pets.
-There's already so much you have to plan, it's tough to fit their needs into the mix too.
+With so much to plan, it's tough to fit their needs into the mix, too.
 With a little preparation, you can ease them into the process and make the move as stress-free as possible.

-On moving day, pack all their things in one box and clearly label it.
-Make sure you keep this box in the car with easy accessibility, and load it in the vehicle that will transport your pets in.
+Pack all their things in one box on moving day and clearly label them.
+Keep this box in the car with easy accessibility and load it in the vehicle that will transport your pets.

 This box should contain: